-Often people come to me and ask for my predictions on the market.
+Often people come to me and ask for my investment strategies for the market.
 While I do not have a crystal ball, I certainly have an opinion.

 2019 Capital Market Drivers: Trade War Concerns & US Federal Reserve